TiylerGratz/portfolio/index.md

 their coursework.
 - Worked closely with a team of tutors to provide personalized support, addressing individual questions and contributing to a more interactive and supportive learning environment.

-2024 – 2025 ● St. Thomas Robotics Club
-- Worked with a team to design, build, and program an FRC (FIRST Robotics Competition) robot in just three days, which is typically done in six weeks, demonstrating strong time management and problem-solving skills under pressure.
-- Helped prototype and develop key components of the robot in a fast-paced environment, using technical skills and creativity to complete the project successfully within a tight deadline.

 2018 – 2022 ● First Robotics, Team Captain (2021-2022)
 - Developed and debugged code to enhance robot functionality, applying problem-solving skills